Top 9 AI Productivity Tools for Digital Workflow Management

 • Collections – Save and organize threads into project folders for collaboration.

-• Perplexity Pages – Turn a search into a formatted article with sections.
+• Perplexity pages – Turn a search into a formatted article with sections.

 Pros